MozMM/MovieRater/README.md

 #### Troubleshooting:
 If you're having database connection issues:
 * first just control + c, and `npm run dev` again.
 Make sure to give time to spin up both servers.
-Its a little tempermental.
 * make sure you have an accurate process.env.DATABASE_URL set, or that postgres is listening on its default port (localhost:5432)